San Francisco, USA

 SafetyWing is the world’s first International Travel Medical Insurance developed to meet the needs of entrepreneurs and remote workers travelling or living abroad worldwide.
 I can not recommend travel medical insurance enough!
 For those who are going to be away for long periods, live and work abroad or are a nomad traveller.

-With the rainy season falling December to February and with the driest months being May to September, San Francisco can be cooler than other places on the coast of California.
+With the rainy season falling December to February and with the driest months being May to September, San Francisco can be more refreshing than other places on the coast of California.

 Hotel recommendation in San Francisco